hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/761529691491270656/844868793041813534/unknown.png"/>

-now launch the game to see if it works. if you get the MSVCP140.dll was not found error then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+now launch the game to see if it works. if you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 If you get an internal failure then run the game as an administrator.

 Now put Gurren_core.dll and BloonsTD6_Mod_Helper.dll in the "Mods" folder (**important**)